yairsabag/mongodb-mcp-server/README.md

 - `delete` - Tools that delete resources, such as delete document, drop collection, etc.
 - `read` - Tools that read resources, such as find, aggregate, list clusters, etc.
 - `metadata` - Tools that read metadata, such as list databases, list collections, collection schema, etc.

+#### Read-Only Mode

+The `readOnly` configuration option allows you to restrict the MCP server to only use tools with "read" and "metadata" operation types.
+When enabled, all tools that have "create", "update" or "delete" operation types will not be registered with the server.

+This is useful for scenarios where you want to provide access to MongoDB data for analysis without allowing any modifications to the data or infrastructure.

+You can enable read-only mode using:

+- **Environment variable**: `export MDB_MCP_READ_ONLY=true`
+- **Command-line argument**: `--readOnly`

+When read-only mode is active, you'll see a message in the server logs indicating which tools were prevented from registering due to this restriction.

 ### Atlas API Access